jahirulislamnahid/calculator/README.md

 # calculator
-this is a simple calculator.
+this is a simple calculatorand my first project